danneu/ansi-stream-parser/README.md

 const result = parser.push("Colored text\x1b[0m");
 // result is [ { text: 'Colored text', fg: { type: '256', code: 123 } } ]

+// Reset the parser
+parser.reset();
 ```

+Call `reset` to clear the internal state of the parser or tokenizer.

+Always call this before reusing the parser on new data that is not contiguous with the previous data.

 ## Tokenizer